Challenge for Change / Société Nouvelle: Documents in Participatory Democracy

 A discussion at Duck Lake, Saskatchewan, where Métis problems are openly and strongly presented before a gathering of Indians and Whites.
 Among matters discussed are the kind of schooling available to Aboriginals and the limitations of education that restrict their opportunities to develop in their own way and in ways best for themselves.

-• You Are on Indian Land, 1969 (36 min) A film report of the 1969 protest demonstration by Mohawk of the St. Regis Reserve on the international bridge between Canada and the United States near Cornwall, Ontario.
-By blocking the bridge, which is on the Reserve, and causing a considerable tie-up of motor traffic, the Natives drew public attention to their grievance that they were prohibited by Canadian authorities from duty-free passage of personal purchases across the border; a right they claim was established by the Jay Treaty of 1794.
+• You Are on Indian Land, 1969 (36 min) A film report of the 1969 protest demonstration by the Kanien’kéhaka (Mohawk) of St. Regis Reserve on the international bridge between Canada and the United States near Cornwall, Ontario.
+By blocking the bridge, which is on the Reserve, and causing a considerable tie-up of motor traffic, they drew public attention to their grievance.
+The community was prohibited by Canadian authorities from duty-free passage of personal purchases across the border; a right established by the Jay Treaty of 1794.
+The film shows the confrontation with police, and ensuing action.

 Tuesday, October 10, 6:30 pm